Home insurance reviews

 While home insurance reviews can provide valuable information about an insurer, it's always wise to read more than one review.
 Here's why:

 - What if you're just reading the opinion of one disgruntled customer?
 We've all seen them, reviews from current and former customer just trashing their provider.
-Warnings like, 'IT'S A SCAM' or 'NOT AS ADVERTISED' litter review sites.
-The problem is that a lot of these people didn't understand what they were getting in the first place and that misunderstanding leads to and and frustration.
+Warnings like, "IT'S A SCAM" or "NOT AS ADVERTISED" litter review sites.
+The problem is that a lot of these people didn't understand what they were getting in the first place and that misunderstanding leads to frustration.
 This frustration commonly manifests itself in online reviews.

-- Is that review you're reading on the insurers site unbiased?
-While these testimonials can provide some insight into the benefits of a product, you know that the company is not going to use a scathing review.
+- Is that review that you're reading on the insurer's site unbiased?
+While these testimonials can provide some insight into the benefits of a product, you know that the company is not going to use a scathing review on its own site.

 - This product has a great star rating so it must be the best, right?
 Ratings given by consumer reviews should only be used as a general guide.
 More accurate star ratings can be found on government or consumer watchdog sites.

 - Who wrote that review you're reading?
 If you're reading a guest post, it's quite possible you're actually reading something written by the company's PR department.

 - Are forums a good place to get an unbiased review?
 Forums can be a great starting point on your comparison journey, but just like anywhere on the Internet, you'll find more negative than positive.
 According to the White House Office of Consumer Affairs, a dissatisfied customer will tell between 9 and 15 people about their experience, while happy customers tell about 4–6 people.

 More guides on Finder

 If you're after a business car, compare your vehicle finance and car loan options and get your business on the road.